litui/esp32_bbq10kbd/README.md

-# BBQ10Keyboard Library for Arduino
+# BBQ10Keyboard Library for ESP32

-Arduino library for interfacing the BB Q10 and BB Q20 Keyboards over I2C.
+ESP32 library for interfacing the BB Q10 and BB Q20 Keyboards over I2C.

+_This library works a touch differently from the Arduino library._
+Be sure to look over the code as the examples are not yet ported.

 The firmwares that this library should be used with can be found here: